Celestinvib/MessagesRESTAPI/README.md

 Dummy API project built with [NodeJs](https://nodejs.org/en/about/) version 16.15.1 &  deployed in <a href="https://www.heroku.com/home"> heroku</a>.
 Uses an external noSQL database in MongoDb.

-The spring app and the database are deployed on<a href="https://www.heroku.com/home"> heroku</a>.
 ## ⚙Features
 * Basic CRUD + Personalized functions
 * Pagination